🎯 MCP Feedback Collector

 MCP_ENABLE_CHAT="true"

-# URL and port optimization configuration (added in v2.0.7)
+# URL and port optimization configuration (new in v2.0.7)

-MCP_USE_FIXED_URL="true" # Use fixed URL without session parameters (default: true)
+MCP_USE_FIXED_URL="true" # Use a fixed URL without session parameters (default: true)

-MCP_FORCE_PORT="false" # Force use of specified port (default: false)
+MCP_FORCE_PORT="false" # Force the use of the specified port (default: false)

-MCP_KILL_PORT_PROCESS="false" # Automatically terminate occupying processes (default: false)
+MCP_KILL_PORT_PROCESS="false" # Automatically terminate the occupied process (default: false)

-MCP_CLEANUP_PORT_ON_START="true" # Clean up port on startup (default: true)
+MCP_CLEANUP_PORT_ON_START="true" # Clean up the port on startup (default: true)

 ```